Students are expected to maintain a regular schedule of rehearsals throughout the semester.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Through performance and rehearsal, identify and begin to develop musical ideas to aid in participation in a musically cohesive ensemble
+- Through performance and rehearsal, identify and develop ideas and skills to aid participation in ensemble activities.

-2. Examine relevant information pertaining to repertoire and performance practice in a collaborative setting
+- Examine and apply relevant information pertaining to repertoire, performance practice and/or production in a collaborative setting.

-3. Develop instrumental/vocal skills to participate in ensemble performance within a genre
+- Develop performance/production skills to participate in final ensemble outcome

 Please note: international students should refer to this page to get an indicative course cost.